MehmetMHY/ytm34/README.md

 ## Other Notes:
 - As of now, .command files only work on MacOS.
 - Please only use and move around ONE ytm.command for this program!
+- If you havn't, please run the 'Install Certificates.command' file in your Python folder which is most likly in your Applications folder in MacOS.
+-If things get bad, run: sudo youtube-dl --no-check-certificate [ youtube URL ], otherwise dont run this.

 ## What Each File Does:
 - YTMB-OTHER        = Folder of old stuff I made and just kept.
 Not part of code!